tisdag 30 mars 2010

 AdsDataClassesDataContext dbContext = DB.GetAdsDataContext();

-= from ad in dbContext.Ads
+var a = from ad in dbContext.Ads

 where ad.CultureId == cultureId